-The software can be confusing as some of the terminology used is unusual, and it is difficult to understand exactly which charging mode is being activated.
+The software can be confusing as some of the terminology used is unusual.
+It is sometimes difficult to understand exactly which charging mode is being activated.

 The “standard charging” mode cannot be set for a certain time period.
 I.e. stop charging at a specific time or after a predetermined amount of time.